 All Kinds of News for August 09, 2017

-For anyone who has participated in a Rites of Passage experience (structured or otherwise), one of the toughest tasks is explaining the significance to loved ones.
-The feeling of transformation or the significance of a falling leaf or animal encounter can be easily lost in translation.
+For anyone who has participated in a Rites of Passage experience (structured or otherwise), one of the toughest tasks is explaining the significance to loved ones; the feeling of transformation or the significance of a falling leaf or animal encounter can be easily lost in translation.
 For students in wilderness therapy, the lack of words to express the significance can be frustrating.
 Having a Rites of Passage experience that includes an examination of the family unit and the family system itself allows for shared language, experience, and growth.

 At Pacific Quest, the Family Program is an extension of the Rites of Passage experience.
-By examining families through the lens of the Four Shields Model, Pacific Quest is able to see the value and viewpoints of each phase of life.
+By examining families through the lens of the Four Shields Model, Pacific Quest is able to reveal the value and viewpoints of each phase of life.
 The Four Shields Model examines the joys and naiveté of childhood in the south shield, the identity formation and differentiation of adolescence in the west, the responsibility and drive found in adulthood in the north, and the simplicity and wisdom found in elderhood in the east.
 Without a holistic view of the human experience, adolescent Rites of Passage can end up an extension of the unintended selfishness of childhood.
 And the true intent of a Rite of Passage is to not only benefit the individual but the community at large as well.

 During Family Program, Pacific Quest works with families to highlight the strengths and acknowledge the flaws in each generation’s way of thinking.
 Oftentimes, a family has come back from their experience blown away by the newly articulated views of their children.
 Many parents and adults have lost the language of expression found in those tumultuous years.
 And their students can walk away knowing that their voice has been heard and that the adults in their lives have their best interest in mind.